FaithOmbongi/pinkribbon/README.md

+## Where in Kenya could you receive free screening for Breast Cancer?
+This is an independently curated list of clinics where women can receive FREE screening for Breast Cancer during the Breast Cancer Awareness Month of October.

+Clinics offering free testing include:

+## :hospital: Mater Misericordiae Hospital

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/MfukoApp/pinkribbon/edit/main/README.md) to maintain and preview the content for your website in Markdown files.